psagers/salvage/README.rst

 then applying a simple key-splitting scheme to distribute the key across multiple shares.
 You can create a kit for any number of participants with any threshold required to recover the information.
-For example, you might create a kit for five people, any three of which may combine their shares to recover the data.
+For example, you might create a kit for five people, any three of whom may combine their shares to recover the data.

 Salvage runs under Python 2.7 or Python 3.2 and later.
 The only external